OK, let’s take a fun little look at Hollywood depictions of surveillance, surveillance detection and general covert

 It’s interesting to see that the Bourne movies (which, as I mentioned, were quite cleverly written) show you why meeting up in open public areas is such a bad idea.
 The first time you see this is towards the end of The Bourne Identity, when Bourne sets up a meeting with Conklin (Chris Cooper) in the middle of Pont Neuf, a large bridge in the center of Paris.
 Bourne doesn’t actually show up, of course.
 He just takes advantage of this terrible location in order to observe Conklin (and the rest of his covert team) from the roof of the Samaritaine building, which you can see in the background in the photo below (directly behind Chris Cooper).

 In The Bourne Ultimatum, Bourne, once again, sets up a covert meetup in an open public area, this time with Pamela Landy (Joan Allen).
 The location he gives her is “Tudor City Pl & 42nd”, the site of a small park in Manhattan.
-But little does Landy, or the rest of the CIA agents who are following her, know that Bourne, once again, never actually intend to meet her at such a vulnerable location.
+But little does Landy, or the rest of the CIA operators who are following her, know that Bourne, once again, never actually intend to meet her at such a vulnerable location.
 He even pokes fun at Noah Vosen (David Strathairn), who was lured out there with his whole CIA surveillance team, when he says “You didn’t actually think I was coming to Tudor City, did you?”